-The two most basic types of visual field test are very simple.
+The two most basic types of visual field tests are very simple:

 - Confrontation visual field: The term "confrontation" in this test just means that the person giving the test sits facing the patient, about 3 or 4 feet away.
 The tester holds his or her arms straight out to the sides.
 The patient looks straight ahead, and the tester moves one hand or the other inward.
 The patient gives a signal as soon as the hand is seen.

 The confrontation visual field test measures only the outer edge of the visual field, and it is not very exact.